Identifying Open Door Threats in the OR to Reduce Surgical Site Infections

 In October 2021, OSHA released an Advanced Notice of Proposed Rulemaking (ANPRM) for Heat Injury and Illness Prevention in Outdoor and Indoor Work Settings.

-OSHA is currently using the information gathered from this to work on establishing a federal rule for heat stress.
+OSHA is currently using the information gathered from this to develop a federal rule on heat stress.

-However, there is plenty of work and actions that employers can do to ensure the safety of the workplace for employees.
+However, there are plenty of steps employers can take to ensure workplace safety for employees.

 Under the program, employers can request a consultation.